tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

     To restore the balance bump `Interval Modifier` up to 192%.
     `1.92 * 1.31` is roughly equal to `2.5`.
-    Later after you've used Anki for a couple of months and have had high retention, you can increase the value further and do less reviews.
+    Later after you've used Anki for a couple of months and have had high retention, you can increase the value further and do fewer reviews.
     If you forget too many cards, it is recommended to lower it a bit.

     If you've used the [RefoldEase](https://ankiweb.net/shared/info/819023663) add-on